worldbank/LearningPoverty/00_documentation/002_repo_structure/Repo_Structure.md

 ### Task 02_simulation

 In this task folder we project the proficiency scores in 2030.
-It runs partly in Stata, partly in R.
+It contains code in Stata and in R.

 | Sub-Folder Name | Usage |
 |---|---|